|

 Secondly, he would face Prince Imrahil.
 "I will talk to

 him, meleth nín.
-I will tell him how I felt at the time
+I will tell him how I felt at the

-him, but I will make it clear that he did me a great wrong."
+towards him, but I will make it clear that he did me a great wrong."

 Thirdly, Legolas would face the sea.
 "I have been anxious

-And Eowyn, too, remembered the promise she had given him the
+He kissed her hand, and Eowyn, too, remembered the promise she

-first time she had seen him truly in the grip of sea longing:
+had given him the first time she had seen him truly in the grip

-"I will not let you leave, Legolas!
-If the sea should seduce
+of sea longing: "I will not let you leave, Legolas!
+If

-you, or force you against your will, I will sail after you and
+the sea should seduce you, or force you against your will, I will

-I will pull you backeven if you reach Valinor I will find
+sail after you and I will pull you backeven if you reach

-my way there and bring you back.
-And if the gods turn me away
+Valinor I will find my way there and bring you back.
+And if the

-from the undying lands I will wait out to sea, calling to you,
+gods turn me away from the undying lands, I will wait out to sea,

-until your senses return and you swim back to me.
-I will not abandon
+calling to you, until your senses return and you swim back to

-you, Legolas.
-Not while there is breath still left in my body!"
+still left in my body!"

-Together they wrote to Eomer, expressing their joy at the birth
+Together, they wrote to Eomer, expressing their joy at the birth

 of his son, sending their best wishes to both mother and child,